 The principal activity of the group in the year under review, which has remained unchanged during the financial year, was that of luxury hoteliers.

-The group will continue to own and manage the hotel.
+The group will continue to own and manage the hotels and restaurants in London.

 Results and dividends